plasma-umass/coz/README.md

 Once you have your program built with debug information, you can run it with coz using the command `coz run {coz options} --- {program name and arguments}`.
 But, to produce a useful profile you need to decide which part(s) of the application you want to speed up by specifying one or more progress points.

 ### Progress Points
 A progress point is a line of code in your program that you would like to execute more frequently.
 For example, we have included a version of pbzip2 with a progress point inserted just after the code that compresses a block of data.
-Coz will evaluate any hypothetical optimizations based on how they impact the rate of visits to this line of code.
+Coz will evaluate any hypothetical optimizations based on how they impact the rate of visits to this line of code (the throughput at this point).

 To place a progress point, include `coz.h` (under the `include` directory in this repository) and add the `COZ_PROGRESS` macro to at least one line you would like to execute more frequently.